astroprofsmith/intromodern.github.io/_sources/c9examples.md

 ```

-# Chapter 9: Examples of Relativity in Action
+# Examples of Relativity in Action

 In this chapter we will explore how to use the energy-momentum four
 vector to understand three example situations.
 First, in the